ChesterYue/OneTab/README.md

 # OneTab

-extension for chrome to filter only one tab opened with same domain.
+chrome extension, only one tab open with same configured domains.